The best medium van all-rounder on sale? We think so

 - Snappy performance, improved ease of use

-And just to really get those juices flowing, the first new Transit auto we’ve been able to test – the day before the official UK launch at the CV Show 2017 – is this Custom Sport, powered by the latest 170hp 2.0-litre EcoBlue engine.
+The first new Transit auto we’ve been able to test – the day before the official UK launch at the CV Show 2017 – is this Custom Sport, powered by the latest 170hp 2.0-litre EcoBlue engine.

 This new model is part of the expanded Custom Sport range for 2017, which has gone from one variant to six in response to the seemingly ever-increasing demand for sexier-looking medium vans – demand driven both by lifestyle customers and businesses who want a light commercial vehicle (LCV) that helps them stands out.

 The integration of the Euro 6 (or Stage 6, as Ford often has it) 2.0-litre EcoBlue engines, in place of the old 2.2-litre Euro 5 (or Stage 5) units, means that the Transit Custom Sport is now available with the go to match the show.
-Its 170hp makes this the most powerful Sport van Ford has ever offered.

 Combine this potent – and refined – motor with the new quick-shifting six-speed auto, and the result is an exceedingly punchy, front-wheel drive mid-size van.